The Fleur input generator

 Following are, for each atom in a line, the atomic identification number and the position.
 The identification number is used later as default for the nuclear charge (Z) of the atom.
 (When all atoms are specified and the symmetry has to be found, the program will try to relate all atoms of the same identifier by symmetry.
 If you want to manipulate specific atoms later (e.g. change the spin-quantization axis) you have to give these atoms different identifiers.
 Since they can be non-integer, you can e.g. specify 26.01 and 26.02 for two inequivalent Fe atoms, only the integer part will be used as Z of the atom.)

-cartesian (see above).
-For supercells, sometimes more natural to input positions in scaled Cartesian.
+For supercells, it is sometimes more natural to specify positions in scaled Cartesian units.

 2 55 0.0 0.0 0.0 17 0.5 0.5 0.5